Biology, Chemistry, Science and Physics

-Science is the department that deals with Junior Science and Environmental Science meanwhile, Biology, Chemistry and Physics are individual departments for S3-S6.
+Science is the department that deals with Junior Science meanwhile, Biology, Chemistry and Physics are individual departments for S3-S6.
 Every member of teaching staff across the sciences has SQA marking experience.
-Furthermore, the Heads of Physics, Chemistry and Biology are Team Leaders for SQA examinations.
+Furthermore, the Heads of Physics and Biology are Senior and Team Leaders respectively for SQA examinations and the Head of Chemistry is an experienced marker.

 At Wellington, all pupils receive Science until S2.
 Following that, the science subjects follow the same format.
 They also include a significant amount of experimental work in their teaching.